novix-sa/cubeplan/docs/Pyplan/1-Introduction/Sign up.md

 ## How to Sign up

-Signing up allows you to access Cubeplan.
-To log in, click the following URL: [Cubeplan](http://www.cubeplat.com/cubeplanmilano/)
+Signing up allows you to access Pyplan.
+To log in, click the following URL: [Pyplan](http://www.cubeplat.com/cubeplanmilano/)

-Cubeplan page will open, it has the following format:
+Pyplan page will open, it has the following format:

 [![login1](http://162.252.81.163:8081/wiki/wp-content/uploads/2016/02/login1-300x263.png)](http://162.252.81.163:8081/wiki/wp-content/uploads/2016/02/login1.png)